llkongs/AutoCodex/README.md

 - Use "Run Tick" to trigger a new run and watch logs streaming in the log panel.
 - DEV auto-continues for up to 3 tasks per tick (override with DEV_CHAIN_LIMIT).
 - While a run is active, heartbeat_at is updated every 30 seconds.
+- notes/context_snapshot.md is updated by PO/DEV for restart fallback.

 Project init
 - Default name is project-YYYYMMDD-HHMMSS if no name is provided.